 Gum disease is an extremely common dental problem, affecting as many as 80% of the population at some point during their lifetime.
 A lot of patients do not even realize that they are suffering from the condition, since the symptoms are difficult to spot, and it does not cause discomfort in its early stages.

-When left untreated, gum disease is a risk-factor for a slew of general and dental health problems.
+When left untreated, gum disease is a risk factor for a slew of general and dental health problems.
 Depending on the severity of gum disease, it can cause everything from bad breath to heart disease and tooth loss.
 Today, we’re going to discuss some of the identifying factors of gum disease, and its stages of diagnosis.

-Gum disease is the term used to describe a condition, in which the gums become inflamed, sore, and infected from bacterial buildup in the mouth.
+Gum disease is the term used to describe a condition, in which the gums become inflamed, sore, and infected from a bacterial buildup in the mouth.

 There are several different causes of gum disease, but the most common reason for the condition to develop is that the patient has accumulated large amounts of plaque along the gum line.
 The bacteria in this plaque then penetrates beneath the gum tissue, forming periodontal pockets, where infection soon sets in.